bootstrap-vue/bootstrap-vue/src/components/table/README.md

 The routine should always return either `-1` for `a[key] < b[key]` , `0` for `a[key] === b[key]`, or
 `1` for `a[key] > b[key]` (the fourth argument, sorting direction, should not normally be used, as `b-table` will handle the direction, and is typically only needed when special handling of how `null` values are sorted).
-Tour custom sort-compare routine can also return `null` to fall back to the _built-in sort-compare routine_ for the particular `key`.
-You can use this feature (i.e. by returning `null`) to have your custom sort-compare routine handle only certain fields (keys) such as the special case of virtual (scoped slot) columns.
+Your custom sort-compare routine can also return `null` or `false` to fall back to the _built-in sort-compare routine_ for the particular `key`.
+You can use this feature (i.e. by returning `null`) to have your custom sort-compare routine handle only certain fields (keys) such as the special case of virtual (scoped slot) columns, and have the internal sort-compare handle all other fields.

 The default sort-compare routine works similar to the following.
 Note the fourth argument (sorting direction) is **not** used in the sort comparison: